Other Sunday and Holy Day Readings

 In this statement, John reveals Jesus' true identity.
 He is not only a son of God in the collective sense of Israelites who are sons of God in the Sinai Covenant.
 Jesus is the Son of God!
-Most ancient texts read "Son of God" as in our passage from the New American Bible translation, but other ancient texts read instead "Chosen One," reflecting the title of God's "Servant" in the first "Song of the Servant" in Isaiah 42:1.
-Nevertheless, John's audience would probably have made the connection with what John says in verse 33 to Isaiah's Servant of Yahweh in 42:1: Here is my servant whom I uphold, my chosen one in whom my soul delights.
-I have sent my spirit upon him...
-There would have been no doubt for the crowd that St. John was identifying Jesus as the promised Messiah.
+Most ancient texts read "Son of God" as in our passage from the New American Bible translation, but other ancient manuscripts read instead "Chosen One," reflecting the title of God's "Servant" in the first "Song of the Servant" in Isaiah 42:1.
+Nevertheless, John's audience would probably have made the connection with what John says in verse 33 to Isaiah's Servant of Yahweh: Here is my servant whom I uphold, my chosen one in whom my soul delights.
+I have sent my spirit upon him (Is 42:1, bold added for emphasis).
+There would have been no doubt for the crowd that St. John was identifying Jesus as the promised Redeemer-Messiah.

 Michal E. Hunt Copyright © 2013; revised 2020